terrylinooo/php-event-dispatcher/README.md

 PHP Event Dispatcher is designed as Singleton Pattern, you can not call it by **New EventDispatcher()** Just because to make sure that only an Event Dispatcher to handle all events.

-Use the following **global** functions to use PHP Event Dispatcher, you can put it anywhere and easy inject in any framework.
+Use the following **global** functions to use PHP Event Dispatcher, you can put it anywhere and easily inject in any framework.

 ### How to use